WeAreSeismica/tex2jats/README.md

 - Correct any unwanted symbol in `tabxx.tex`
 - Translate the `tabxx.tex` to HTML with https://tableconvert.com/latex-to-html
 - Copy the HTML code  in the XML table file `tabxx.xml`, where indicated
 - Replace the wrong table code in the XML galley `proof_galley.xml` with the updated `tabxx.xml`.
-In the XML galley, tables are under a `table-wrap` environnement.
+In the XML galley, tables are under a `table-wrap` environment.
 - Check and correct the caption of the table in the xml file for references or formula that have not been converted.

 ### Final checks (with the OJS preview tool)